 The main thing to bear in mind is that a variety of the above is ideal.
 Too much of one food is never great.

 If you’re breeding killies, you’ll also need to know what to feed the Fry.

 The most suitable foods for newly-hatched killifish fry are; newly-hatched brine shrimp, vinegar eels, microworms, infusoria, and grindal worms.

 Killifish are actually very easy to breed, and this is perhaps the top reason that they are so popular with Aquarists and have such a huge fan base.

-In its natural environment, the annual Killifish lives in a non-permanent body of water which drys out each year killing the fish.
+In its natural environment, the annual killifish lives in a non-permanent body of water that drys out each year killing the fish.

 Therefore these fish have adapted to grow and reach sexual maturity extremely quickly, usually within a few weeks.
 They lay their eggs in the peat moss and they hatch when the water returns.